 ELCCT offers a diversity of hands-on experiential programs using a variety of resources and facilities.

 Our programs are offered at the Indian Rock Nature Preserve, the Harry C. Barnes Memorial Nature Center and in the schools of Connecticut.
-In 2019, we provided our environmental educational programs to over 25,000 children and families from over 70 Connecticut communities!
+Annually we provide environmental educational programs to over 20,000 children and families from over 70 Connecticut communities!